getflywheel/legal/tos.md

-# Terms of Service
+## TERMS OF SERVICE AGREEMENT

+*Last Modified: August 1st, 2014*

+Please read this Terms of Service Agreement carefully, as it contains important information regarding your legal rights and remedies.

-This Website Hosting Agreement (“Agreement”) is effective as of the 11th day of February, 2013 (“Effective Date”), by and between [insert customer name], a [insert entity type] (“Client”) and Fancy Chap, LLC d/b/a Flywheel, a Nebraska limited liability company (“Host”).
-Client and Host are sometimes referred to herein collectively as the “parties” or individually as a “party.”
+This Terms of Service Agreement ("Agreement") is entered into by and between Fancy Chap, Inc. d/b/a Flywheel, a Delaware corporation ("Host") and you ("Client").
+This Agreement is made effective as of the date of your use of this website ("Site") or the date of electronic acceptance.
+Host and Client are sometimes referred to herein collectively as the "parties" or individually as a "party."

-By registering for an account with your email address you are agreeing to the Terms of Service and all other clauses listed here forth.
-If you do not wish to accept these terms you can simply deactivate your account and not continue using it.

-## RECITALS

-WHEREAS, Host owns and operates hardware and software for hosting websites, and has substantial knowledge, experience and expertise in management and maintenance of websites; and

-WHEREAS, Client desires to engage Host, and Host desires to be engaged by Client to provide such services subject to the terms and conditions set forth below.

-NOW, THEREFORE, for and in consideration of the mutual covenants and agreements contained herein, Client and Host agree as follows:

-# Terms and Conditions

 ## 1. Services.